integrations/slack/README.md

 ##### Label filters for prs and issues
-Label filters allow filtering incoming events based on a whitelist of **required** labels.
+Label filters allow filtering incoming events based on a list of **required** labels or **ignored** labels.
+You can have both ignored and required labels defined in the same subscription.

-This is an overview of the event types that are affected by the required-label filter.
+This is an overview of the event types that are affected by the required-label and ignored-label filter.

 | Event                  | Is filtered       |
 | ---------------------- | ----------------- |